 Really what we have to do is treating water and electricity as a scarce resource.
 No rinsing or washing up under the running tap.
 Fill a bowl for rinsing so the water can go onto your plants after or be used to rinse off dirty dishes.
 Fill the dishwasher completely before running it and the same goes for the washing machine.
 Full loads only.
 The dryer is possibly your best friend for convenience but it’s your energy consumption enemy.
 We have mostly good drying days in Australia so hang out your washing.
 Even in winter in Melbourne I find that everything gets dry but it might take two days.
 No problem.
 We have plenty of clothes to see us through (I also LOVE the smell of fresh air that the clothes get after hanging outside for an extended period).

 Disposable nappies are probably the greatest waste in a household with small children and sadly we don’t have a comprehensible solution for those yet (source).
 Add to that our tooth brushes, shampoo/soap bottles and so many other things that we use in our everyday life that don’t yet have a readily available alternative.
 But it will come.
 The sentiment is there and with a bit of pressure on manufacturers (via legislation?) to provide environmentally friendly products and packaging, we can do so much better.
 And we need to.
 Our natural world is suffocating.

 Good luck with making a few changes.
-I know you can do it
+We know you can do it!